-Source: Tandon and Powar (1985).
+Source: Tandon & Powar (1985)

 From the study conducted, it can be seen that there was not much difference in yield between zero till drilled fields and fields where one disking was done.
-The fallow-wheat rotation resulted in the lowest yield.
-In the zero till drilled plots, the incidence of weeds was less, mostly broad leaf weeds were observed.
-It has been recommended that after every five to six years of practicing zero tillage, deep ploughing needs to be carried out to break the hard pan formed below the soil surface by using chisel plough.
+The fallow -wheat rotation gave lowest yield.
+In the zero till drilled plots the incidence of weeds was less, mostly broad leaf weeds were observed.
+It has been recommended that after every five to six years of following zero tillage, deep ploughing needs to be carried out to break the hard pan formed below the soil surface by using chisel plough.

-These furrow openers were later replaced by inverted "T- type" furrow openers in the 1990s.
-During the mid 90's, again zero till drill concept gained importance due to the sanctioning of 100 zero till drills by ICAR and about a dozen manufacturers started manufacturing these drills.
-Success was achieved in the State of Haryana in India due to the use of this zero till drills.
+These furrow openers were later replaced by inverted "T- type" furrow openers in 90's.
+During mid 90's again zero till drill concept gained importance due to sanctioning of 100 zero till drills by Indian Council of Agricultural Research and about a dozen manufacturers started manufacturing of these drills.
+Great success was achieved in the State of Haryana in India due to use of these zero till drills.
 This idea of zero-till was also promoted under a "National Agriculture Technology Project" of ICAR.
-Efforts were made by 30 centres located at different ICAR institutes and state agriculture universities to promote zero till drills under the rice-wheat consortium (RWC).
-Under this project, efforts were also made to develop wheat varieties such as those with early sown short duration suitable for sowing with zero till drill.
+Efforts were made by approximately 30 centres located at different ICAR institutes and State Agriculture Universities to promote Zero till drills under Rice-Wheat Consortium.
+Under this project efforts were also made to develop wheat varieties (early sown short duration) suitable for sowing with zero till drill.

-The consortium for the IGP was formed to address the problem of rice-wheat systems.
-It is an alliance of the national agricultural research systems of the South Asian countries of Bangladesh, India, Nepal and Pakistan.
-In collaboration with several countries and agricultural research institutes, the RWC fosters sustainable productivity in rice-wheat farming systems.
-Under the RWC, efforts were also made to introduce zero-till drills and raised bed technology in India, Pakistan, Bangladesh and Nepal.
-The zero-tillage helped in early planting of wheat and thus helped in controlling Phalaris minor, a weed that has developed resistance to a common herbicide, "Isoprotoron" in North-West India.
+The Rice-Wheat Consortium (RWC) for the Indo-Gangetic plains was formed to address to problem of R-W system.
+It is an alliance of the National Agricultural Research Systems of the South Asian countries of Bangladesh, India, Nepal and Pakistan.
+In collaboration with several International countries and agricultural research institutes, the RWC fosters sustainable productivity in rice-wheat farming systems.
+Under rice-wheat consortium, efforts were also made to introduce zero-till drills and raised bed technology in India, Pakistan, Bangladesh and Nepal.
+The zero-tillage helped in early planting of wheat and thus helped in controlling Phalaris minor, a weed that has developed resistance to a common herbicide isoprotoron in North-West India.
 The wheat crop shades out this weed.
-Also, in no-tillage, since the soil is not disturbed as much as in conventional tillage, fewer weeds germinate.
+Also, in notillage since the soil is not disturbed as much as in conventional tillage, fewer weeds germinate.
 In India, zero till drills have been demonstrated in Punjab, Haryana, Uttar Pradesh and Bihar at farmers' fields and also in Pakistan and Nepal.

-About 3 million ha has been covered under zero-tillage in India alone.
-Use of zero-till drill resulted in savings of INR 2000-3000/ ha, higher yields in many cases (1-2 q/ha), less lodging, no crop yellowing after first irrigation, less tractor use/wear of parts, better germination in salt affected soils, less need of herbicide, improved residue management and savings in time (30-40 per cent), labour and fuel (60 lit/ ha) and 30-50 per cent less incidence of Phalaris minor - all of which contribute to enhanced yield (1-3 q/ ha) and profits.
-Farmers reported fewer incidences of stem borers in direct drilled wheat.
-The concept of zero tillage has also picked up in other states such as Bihar and Bengal due to low yields of wheat.
+About 3 million ha has been covered under zero-tillage In India alone.
+Use of zero-till drill resulted in saving of INR 2000-3000/ ha, higher yields in many cases (1-2 q/ ha), less lodging, no crop yellowing after first irrigation, less tractor use/ wear of parts, better germination in salt affected soils, less need of herbicide, improved residue management and saving in time (30-40%), labour and fuel (60 lit/ ha) and 30-50% less incidence of Phalaris minor all of which contribute to enhanced yield (1-3 q/ha) and profits.
+Farmers reported less incidence of stem borer in direct drilled wheat.
+The concept of zero tillage has also picked up in other states such as Bihar and Bengal due to low yield of wheat.
 Zero-tilled drills, strip till drills, roto till drill, till planter, happy combo seeders have been developed for direct drilling of wheat after paddy.
 Some of these machines have also been introduced in Pakistan and Nepal.
-Sowing of wheat on raised bed has resulted in savings in water.
-Use of zero till resulted in savings in fuel (72 per cent), labour (76 per cent) and amount of agro-inputs as seen in Table 5.
+Sowing of wheat on raised bed have resulted in saving in water.
+Use of zero till resulted in saving in fuel (72%), labour (76%) and amount of agro inputs as can be seen from Table 5.